kentcdodds/jest-glamor-react/README.md

 As mentioned earlier, [@MicheleBertoli][MicheleBertoli]'s [`jest-styled-components`][jest-styled-components] was a huge inspiration for this project.
-And much of the code was used from his MIT Licensed project.
+And much of the original code came from from that MIT Licensed project.
 Thank you so much Michele! 👏

 ## Other Solutions